zbeloki/text-classification/README.md

 # text-classification

 Todo:
-- Remove multilabel signal from dataset and add y(multilabel:bool) instead.
+- Remove binarized y from the dataset and add y(multilabel:bool) instead.
 Always keep the labels in a 2D matrix and convert on the fly when requesting y(multilabel=False)
+- Pass raw labels to sklearn instead of 2D indicator matrix, as it uses multilabel setting otherwise.
 - Implement TransformerClassifier
+- Don't use/save custom binarizers: sklearn OneVSRestClassifier keep an internal binarizer and transformers use a different binarizer inside config